sdiehl/wiwinwlh/tutorial.md

 ~~~~

 This is simple a sampling of the functionality of lens.
 The documentation for
-lens is extensive and great deal of care has been taken make the library
+pipes is extensive and great deal of care has been taken make the library
 extremely thorough. ``pipes`` is a shining example of an accessible yet category
 theoretic driven design.